Our simple, step-by-step process for finding and customizing a quality wedding band you’ll actually want to wear.

 Flat (right) is more contemporary- a bit more edgy.
 You’ll feel an angle on the sides and it will sit flatter on your finger as opposed to the dome-like feel of our Classic style.

-Our advice: stick with gold!
-It's a wise investment because, unlike alternative metals like titanium, aluminum or carbon fiber, it's value actually increases over time.
+Personal preference here!
 If you don’t immediately have a preference between yellow, white gold, and rose gold, here are some questions to consider:

 —What color goes best with your skin-tone?